microsoft/FluidFramework/packages/dds/tree/docs/storage/treeStorage.md

 Advantages:

--   Has the performance of the path based B-tree (`O(log(N))` uploads/downloads for random writes/reads) and also the flexibility of the simple chunk tree (chunks can be chosen arbitrarily by a chunking alogrithm and hinted at by schema).
+-   Has the performance of the path based B-tree (`O(log(N))` uploads/downloads for random writes/reads) and also the flexibility of the simple chunk tree (chunks can be chosen arbitrarily by a chunking algorithm and hinted at by schema).
 -   Automatically handles the "many-children-under-one-node" scenario.
 There is no need for a Sequence Tree explicitly, because long sequences of nodes will be progressively chunked into a B-Tree like structure by the same algorithm that SPICE tree uses for the rest of the tree.

 Drawbacks: